PPL-IIITA/ppl-assignment-lorduchiha/README.md

         Open command Prompt and change Directory to extraxted folder "ppl-assignment-lorduchiha".

+        FOR QUESTION 1 & 2--->

                        Then change Directory to "/questions/src/".

                        Then use command -->  for question 1: javac q1.java    --then--   java q1
                                              for question 2: javac q2.java    --then--    java q1

+        FOR QUESTIONS 3 TO 10--->

+                              for questions 3 to 10 folder are named according to the question. open the folder for that question then go to the path "\src\q3\" after opening the src folder run the main.java file using  javac main.java ----then--- java main. similarly you can open for other questions named folder also.